November 24, 2025 -

 (847) 634-0777

 Rabbi Morris Zimbalist is the Senior Rabbi of Congregation Beth Judea in Long Grove, Illinois.
-Through his leadership and vision, Rabbi Zimbalist has partnered with lay-leaders to advance Congregation Beth Judea’s commitment to embrace every synagogue member’s religious and spiritual journeys with warmth, compassion, and kindness.
-Rabbi Zimbalist has advanced Congregation Beth Judea’s involvement in Israel education and advocacy; interfaith and tolerance dialogues with the local Christian and Muslim communities; inclusion initiatives for all people seeking to engage with the congregation irrespective of cognitive, emotional, and physical challenges; and strategic planning to ensure a vibrant future for the congregation and for the member on their Jewish community in Chicago’s northwest suburbs.
+Through his leadership and vision, Rabbi Zimbalist has partnered with lay leaders to advance Congregation Beth Judea’s commitment to Israel education and advocacy; interfaith and tolerance dialogues; inclusion initiatives for people of all abilities; and strategic planning to ensure a vibrant future for the congregation and the greater Jewish community in Chicago’s northwest suburbs.

-Rabbi Zimbalist earned his Bachelor’s degree from Boston University in psychology with a minor in political science, and he has published articles on genetic links to mental illness and adoption within the Jewish community.
+Rabbi Zimbalist earned his Bachelor’s degree from Boston University in psychology with a minor in political science.
 He earned his Master’s degree and rabbinic ordination from the Jewish Theological Seminary in New York in 2002.
 He resides in Buffalo Grove with his wife and two children.

 Cantor Elizabeth Bat-Sarah